ereekaur/finance/README.md

 regression in this case does not give any meaningful results; first of all, at year level there are too few data-points (though p-value is very small) to draw any conclusions and on the other hand if one wants to use all data points then the model is not useful since the time is not explanatory factor for one claim cost itself.

 Yet another ubiquitous distribution, Weibull distribution, could be fitted to data for analysis.
-If we want to approach as in Bayes using it as the prior leads complex calculations but which could overcome using FFT?
-Good candidate for finding posterior distribution is to use gamma distribution as prior since its conjugate is gamma as well and thus calculations are simpler.
-Let us use Gamma(20,300) as prior which gives us the following posterior distribution:
+If we want to approach as in Bayes i.e. using the Weibull distribution as the prior leads us into complex calculations but which we could overcome using fast fourier transform (FFT).
+A good candidate for prior is the gamma distribution since its conjugate is also a gamma distribution and thus calculations will become simpler.
+Using Gamma(20,300) as a prior gives us the following posterior distribution:

 <p float="left" align= "center">
  <img src="https://raw.githubusercontent.com/ereekaur/finance/main/bayesplot.png" width="300" height="300">